 Landslides, debris flows, and mud flow impacts vary by location and severity of any given event and will likely only affect certain areas of the District during specific times.
-Based on the risk assessment, it is evident that landslides will continue to have potentially large economic impacts to certain areas of the District Planning Area.
+Based on the risk assessment, it is evident that landslides could potentially have life safety, property, environmental, and economic impacts to certain areas of the District Planning Area.
 However, many of the landslides in the Planning Area are minor, localized events that are more of a nuisance than a disaster.
-Impacts that are not quantified, but can be anticipated in large future events, include:
+Impacts that are not quantified, but cacould occur in large future events, include: